hyperledger-labs/minifabric/README.md

 # Get the script and make it executable
 `
-curl -o minifab https://tinyurl.com/twrt8zv && chmod +x minifab `
+curl -o minifab -L https://tinyurl.com/twrt8zv && chmod +x minifab `
 # To stand up a fabric network:
 `